An introduction to variational quantum algorithms for combinatorial optimization problems: Literature review for QAOA

 where $f^\text{QAOA}$ is the value returned by QAOA, and $f^*$ is the optimal value.
 Papers often compare this ratio with the best-known guaranteed ratio of Goemans-Williamson algorithm~\cite{GW}, specifically, $r=0.87856$.
 The seminal paper of QAOA~\cite{QAOAFarhi} provides a lower bound of $r$ for the specific class of 3-regular graphs for $p=1$ that is $r=0.6924$.
 More precise analytical expressions of the lower bound of the ratio for $p=1$ and for some other typical cases are given in~\cite{Hadfield_fermionic}.

 Several empirical results on MAX-CUT spotlight patterns of optimal parameters and enable QAOA to exceed Goemans-Williamson bound for some specific instances.
 Some classes of MAX-CUT instances studied reveal patterns of optimal parameters.
 Thus, it seems to offer efficient heuristics for parameter selection and initialization.
-For example, the authors of~\cite{Crooks} look at the class of Erd\"os-R\'enyi graphs (random graphs where an edge appears between two nodes with probability 0.5) of size up to $17$ nodes, where the classical optimizer is an automatic differentiation with stochastic gradient descent.
-The authors of~\cite{Empirical_bound} examine the exhaustive set of graphs with $n\leq9$ nodes, with the gradient-based search BFGS (Broyden-Fletcher-Goldfarb-Shanno algorithm~\cite{BFGS}) for the classical optimizer.
+For example, the authors of~\cite{Crooks} look at the class of Erdös-Rényi graphs (random graphs where an edge appears between two nodes with probability 0.5) of size up to $17$ nodes, where the classical optimizer is an automatic differentiation with stochastic gradient descent.
+The authors of~\cite{Empirical_bound} examine the exhaustive set of graphs with $n\leq9$ nodes, with the gradient-based search BFGS (Broyden–Fletcher–Goldfarb–Shanno algorithm~\cite{BFGS}) for the classical optimizer.
 Both exhibit instances that exceed the bound of Goemans-Williamson for small depth, $p\leq 8$ and $p\leq 3$, respectively.
-The sets of unweighted and weighted 3-regular graphs also lead to patterns in~\cite{Zhou} for graphs of a maximum size of 22 nodes.
+The sets of unweighted and weighted 3-regular graphs also lead to patterns in~\cite{Zhou} for graphs of a maximum size of 22 nodes, also detected in the parameter space of the Job Shop Scheduling problem~\cite{JobShop}.
 But even if the performance of QAOA sometimes exceeds the Goemans-Williamson bound for the low-depth circuits, it is believed that $p$ must grow with the instance size to have a chance to outperform the best classical algorithms.